Do you like kumite?

 - Do the kata while standing on a balance board/swiss ball (or one leg).
 Similar to performing the kata on ice, except your lower body is now immobilized (you can’t change stances or move around), yet you are in constant struggle for balance.

 - Lastly, just do the whole goddamn kata as if your life depended on it.
 No second thoughts.
 No looking back.
 No retreat.
 No surrender.
 Take no prisoners.
 If your gi isn’t totally messed up, and your belt isn’t on the ground next to a pool of vomit and a pool of sweat, then well, old sport, you probably just didn’t try hard enough.
 Try again.
 Refocus.

-If you liked this article, send it to somebody who is trying to improve their kata.
+If you LIKE this article, send it to somebody who practices kata.